A $p$-adic Approach to the Weil Representation of Discriminant Forms Arising from Even Lattices: Introduction

 In all these works theta functions play an essential role.
-Indeed, they are used to prove the factoring claim in \cite{[Scho]} as well as in the more general work in \cite{[Kl]}. \cite{[B3]} also uses theta functions to prove assertions about Weil representations.
+Indeed, they are used in \cite{[Scho]} to prove the factoring of the Weil representation through a finite quotient, as well as in more general works like \cite{[Kl]}, \cite{[NW1]}, and \cite{[W]}. \cite{[B3]} also uses theta functions to prove assertions about Weil representations.
 Later, the factoring property is used in \cite{[Sche]} and in \cite{[Str]} to prove their formulae.
-The action of elements of the form $ST^{m}ST^{n}$ is explicitly calculated there, and then one delicately follows the roots of unity in order to evaluate the action of a general element of $SL_{2}(\mathbb{Z})$ or $Mp_{2}(\mathbb{Z})$.
-The formula in \cite{[Sh]} is also proved using theta functions.
+The action of elements of the form $ST^{m}ST^{n}$ is explicitly calculated there, and then one evaluate the action of a general element of $SL_{2}(\mathbb{Z})$ or $Mp_{2}(\mathbb{Z})$ by carefully keeping track of the roots of unity appearing in the calculation.
+The formula in \cite{[Sn]} is also proved using theta functions.

-In this paper we take a different approach to the evaluation of the $\rho_{M}$-action of a general element of $Mp_{2}(\mathbb{Z})$.
-This approach was proposed to the author by E. Lapid.
-First we decompose the Weil representation $\rho_{M}$ into $p$-parts, and note that each $p$-part can be seen as subspace of the Schwartz functions on the $p$-adic vector space $M_{\mathbb{Q}_{p}}$ which is preserved under the action of the Weil $S^{1}$-cover of $SL_{2}(\mathbb{Z}_{p})$.
-Then we demonstrate the power of this method in obtaining a short, neat proof of the factoring claim.
-This proof uses only basic topological group theory, without referring any theta functions.
-The final formulae are obtained by evaluating each of the $p$-parts, considered as the action of matrices with $p$-adic entries.
-In this case the integral appearing in Eq.
-(16) of \cite{[W]} is reduced to a Gauss sum, which can be explicitly evaluated.